vibbits/training-material/topics/python-programming/tutorials/8_dictionaries/tutorial.md

 myDictionary
 ```

-You can recall or add values by using square brackets [ ] with the name of the key, or use the `get()`-method.
+You can recall values by using square brackets [ ] with the name of the key, or use the `get()`-method.

 ```python